Water Conservation And Water Quality In The Sports Industry

 Sports is big business in the United States.
 Most recently it was valued as a $60.5 billion industry in 2014 and is expected to reach $73.5 billion by 2019.

-Due to its growth, water usage and quality in sport is becoming of growing interest to sports leagues.
+Due to its growth, water usage and water quality solutions are becoming a growing interest to sports leagues.

 As one can imagine, the use of water at sports facilities is particularly high.
-But a new report shows the different ways sport venues can reduce their water usage.
+But a new report shows the different ways sport venues can promote water conservation in the industry.

 Currently, over 240 million spectators attend games annually, with the total square footage of the facilities expanding over hundreds of millions.
 By implementing water saving initiatives, sport venues can save an exponential sum of money.
 For instance, the University of Minnesota saved $412,000 through the implementation of water and energy conservation measures.
 From 2006-2011, the Seattle Mariners saved approximately $1.5 million in utility costs, this included reducing water usage by 25 percent and MetLife Stadium installed water-efficient plumbing, also reducing their annual water usage by 25%.